Atlanta, GA, Graphic Design Schools

 Georgia State University

-The College of Arts and Sciences houses more than 20 schools, departments and institutes, including the Ernest G. Welch School of Art and Design.
-There are four faculty members that teach graphic design courses in addition to a visiting lecturer and two part-time instructors.
+The College of Arts and Sciences houses a variety of schools, departments and institutes, including the Ernest G. Welch School of Art and Design.
+There are three faculty members that teach graphic design courses in addition to two part-time instructors.